 My experience is that the more local the yeast, the better it works.
 My guess is that imported yeast may sit in hot warehouses and not sell quickly in the local stores.

-In most places outside the US, this means buying bulk yeast in vacuum-sealed “bricks” like the one at right.
+In most places outside the US, this means buying bulk yeast in vacuum-sealed “bricks”.
 Since most US recipes are written in terms of “packets” of yeast, the conversion is generally:

 2-1/4 teaspoons of yeast = 1 package

-Bulk yeast should be stored in a tight-lidded plastic container (I like the Lock & Lock containers) and kept cool — in the refrigerator is best.
+Bulk yeast should be stored in a tight-lidded plastic container (I like the Lock & Lock containers).
+Keep it cool — in the refrigerator is best.
 Heat will kill it!

 Tip 3: Always Proof the Yeast